Goetsit/D-D-DR/README.md

 Scenarios will be run in initiative order, to help ensure proper speaking time. you can remain in this order or change it up at your discretion.

 As a DRM, keep in mind the actions your "players" take and how that can impact a situation.
 For example, how would the scenarios be impacted when someone isn't communicated with?
+It might feel silly, but ensure actions are explicitly stated.
+This scenario is not running under the "assumption" that someone tells someone else.
+All steps are important and should not be left up to assumption and imagination.

 Roll with the punches and think creatively.